primary-theme/obsidian/README.md

 #### Balance of Aesthetic and Optimization

 Primary is dedicated to serve bigger vaults.
-By following a design structure, it allows us to keep Primary’s code lean, lessening potential performance overhead.
+By following a design structure, it allows us to keep Primary’s code lean, lessening potential performance overhead while keeping its visual language.

 This means sacrificing preset customizability.
 Most Primary users seem to use it out of the box, so we're putting out options in Style Settings for most customization use cases or special cases only.

-Instead, we're adding an option to expose the variables and styling capabilities (over embedded presets), so that you're free to edit them to your liking, or import presets from our Preset Library.
+Instead of presets, we exposed the variables, so that you're free to edit them to your liking.
+The caveat is that you do have to have some CSS knowledge, but rest assured we're here to explain as much as we can.

+You will also be able to import Presets or create snippets, all using the exposed variables!

 #### Top quality.
 Know you're in good hands.